 Two thousand people once thronged the streets, which provided the usual saloons, hotels, and stores.
 Over $ 1’000’000 in gold and silver was extracted from the mines.

-Today the population is only about a dozen folks, but does reach as high as 400 for special events, such as the annual Chili Cook-Off held every Memorial Day Weekend or the annual Day after Thanksgiving Turkey Dinner.
+Today the population is only about a dozen folks.
+Still, it does reach as high as 400 for special events, such as the annual Chili Cook-Off held every Memorial Day Weekend or the annual Day after Thanksgiving Turkey Dinner.
 Gold Point’s residents are dedicated to sharing the rich history and genuinely welcome visitors as a guest to their Nevada Ghost Town.

 Revenue the town earns from tourism goes toward the restoration and preservation of the Nevada landmark.
-The town has a true ghost town feel, with about 50 buildings still standing from its previous life.
+The city has an authentic ghost town feel, with about 50 buildings standing from its previous life.

 Things to Do and See

 The post office serves as a museum and is open on weekends, while the mercantile store is the local gift shop, offering gifts and hats as well as local history books to take a piece of your visit home with you.

 Gold Point visitors can also take a self-guided tour around the town itself or venture out on their own to explore old mining camps, and hundreds of mines are all within a short drive.

 Everyone in Gold Point treats you as a guest, and the locals offer an excellent itinerary.
 That usually starts with a Gold Point Museum tour, followed by a storytelling session and a history lesson by Sheriff Stone.